-Nigella Sativa contains a plethora of different compounds, but most of the therapeutic properties of this plant are due to the presence of Thymoquinone which is major bioactive component of the essential oil.
-Thymoquinone is a quinone compound, like other quinone class of compounds like Coenzyme Q10, PQQ and Vitamin K. In fact, it seems that various naturally occurring quinone compounds all have potent effects on overall health.
-One of the most prominent immune boosting effects of Thymoquinone is somewhat similar to the effects of Turkey Tail Mushroom.
+Nigella Sativa contains a plethora of different compounds, but most of the therapeutic properties of this plant are due to the presence of Thymoquinone which is a major bioactive component of the essential oil.
+Thymoquinone is a quinone compound, like other quinone classes of compounds like Coenzyme Q10, PQQ, and Vitamin K. In fact, it seems that various naturally occurring quinone compounds all have potent effects on overall health.
+One of the most prominent immune-boosting effects of Thymoquinone is somewhat similar to the effects of Turkey Tail Mushroom.

 Thymoquinone appears to potently enhance the activity and efficacy of phagocytic cells which helps them to kill the pathogens they trap.
 However, Thymoquinone can also suppress nitric oxide release from macrophages.
 This is important as nitric oxide produced through iNOS (which Thymoquinone blocks) can have widespread inflammatory effects throughout the body.
 Taking these effects into account, Nigella Sativa Extract and Turkey Tail Mushroom would more than likely have a highly synergistic effect on phagocyte activity.

-Overall, Nigella Sativa is a great immune booster and natural supplement to take on daily basis.
-It will help both our innate and adaptive immune system.
-It would be especially interesting to take it long term due to its other health boosting and cognition boosting benefits as well.
+Overall, Nigella Sativa is a great immune booster and a natural supplement to take daily.
+It will help both our innate and adaptive immune systems.
+It would be especially interesting to take it long-term due to its other health-boosting and cognition-boosting benefits as well.
 From everything on our list, Nigella Sativa Extract is maybe the most versatile and adaptive among daily immune system supplements.

 Nigella Sativa Extract powder and capsules for purchase at Nootropics Depot